Great Terrace of the Columbia #2 - The Geologists

 Fieldwork by horseback.
 The black rectangle outlines the region reconnaissance geologist Israel Cook Russell (called "Gilbert's boy Russell" early on) was responsible for surveying.
 His perceptive, wide ranging, and often poetic findings are best documented in USGS Bulletin 108, "Geological Reconnoissance in Central Washington" (Russell, 1893).
 Rather than focus his career on a specific place or problem, he ranged widely, traveling new terrain that few had seen before.
 Russell was a capable field man who traveled light and was comfortable spending weeks in the open.
 One gets the feeling it took quite a few years for Russell to gain the respect of his senior colleagues, the Eastern-educated brass of USGS.
 He got a few things wrong, but a lot right.

 Landscapes of southwest BC.
 Terraces at Okanagan Falls near Skaha in south-central BC (Nasmith, 1962, Plate II, p.
 22).
 There are obvious landform, sedimentation, and process connections between the Okanagan (BC) and Okanogan (WA).

 This summary by Pine (1985) provides a jumping-off point for future geochronometric work,

 The apparent absence of Glacier Peak tephra layer G from all but the lowermost 15 to 20 km of the Okanogan Valley suggested to Porter (1978) that the valley was still covered by ice at the time of the eruption about 11,200 yr BP (Mehringer and others, 1984).

 Historic photo.
 Flights of glacial terraces in the Foster Creek Valley near Bridgeport, WA (Russell, 1893).
-Russell joined the USGS survey party as the photographer, a skill he had to pick up quickly, which he did.
+Russell joined the USGS survey party as a junior member - the photographer - a skill he had to pick up quickly, which he did.